 Kingston has been ranked Canada’s third best place to live and smartest city, thanks to deployment of an open-access community broadband network supplemented with investment in the Eastern Ontario Regional Network bringing 10 Mbps service to rural neighborhoods.
 Innovation has a particular focus in Kingston.
 Local government launched a community planning process that resulted in Sustainable Kingston, a plan that gave rise to a nonprofit of the same name.
 As a result, most research and commercialization focuses on greentech and cleantech, from the Federal GreenCentre Canada research lab to a Fuel Cell Research Centre and High-Performance Virtual Computing Lab (HPCVL).
 Read the article here.

-The Coast to Coast Seminar is an hour-long presentation given on a scientific topic and made accessible to audiences at a number of remote sites through collaboration technology.The presentations are broadcast through Video Conferencing and can be accessed from one of our VC facilities.
-This academic year's entries are now concluded.
-The series will continue in the fall.
+The Coast to Coast Seminar is a series of hour-long presentationa given on a scientific topic and made accessible to audiences at a number of remote sites through collaboration technology.The presentations are broadcast through Video Conferencing and can be accessed from one of our VC facilities.
+The series continues in the spring of 2015, starting on January 20.
 Details about the individual presentations may be found here.